COVID-19 vaccines

 Homebound vaccination program

-The program is no longer being offered by Peel Public Health.
-Find options for your next COVID-19 vaccine or flu shot.
+This program is no longer being offered by Peel Public Health.
+If you are affected by this change, you can find options for your next COVID-19 vaccine or flu vaccine.

-If you live in Peel and received a COVID-19 vaccine outside of Ontario, submit your vaccinations to Peel Public Health if you:
+If you live in Peel and received a COVID-19 vaccine outside of Ontario, Peel Public Health will process records if you are reporting:

-- Are a child 6 months to 4 years, or
+- For a child 6 months to 4 years, or

-- Received a COVID-19 vaccine dose within the last 6 months.
+- A COVID-19 vaccine dose received within the last 6 months.

-COVID-19 doses outside of these categories may also be submitted but are often not required.
-Your original vaccine certificate can be used as valid proof if it’s requested by your employer, school, health care provider, or pharmacist.
+COVID-19 doses outside of these categories will not be processed.
+Your original vaccine certificate can be used as proof of a COVID-19 dose if it’s requested by your employer, school, health care provider, or pharmacist.

 When submitting your Out of Province Vaccination Report, you'll need to provide: